praveens-git-bit/Ignite2024/Exercise1.md

 <img src="media/61.png" width="800"/>

-Congrats for completing this data transformation exercise!
-As you know, Litware was primarily using Azure Databricks with their data stored in ADLS Gen2 before the acquisition.
-Post merger, as one unified company – Contoso – they decided to leverage Azure Databricks to build and manage reliable data pipelines via Delta Live Tables (DLT).
-Now, you will see the amazing power of Unity Catalog that Contoso’s data architects used to quickly learn all about Litware's data without having to go through tons of documents.
-And all by simply leveraging AI and data intelligence.
+Congrats on completing this data transformation exercise!
+Looking at that, it took just 10 minutes to copy 100 million records.

 ### Task 1.5: Explore Task Flows in Microsoft Fabric

+To streamline collaboration and project management for the entire team, IT admin Chou set up a task flow within the Microsoft Fabric workspace.
+Fabric task flow is a workspace feature that enables you to build a visualization of the workflow in the workspace.
+It helps you understand how items are related and work together, making it easier to navigate your workspace, even as it becomes more complex over time.
+In this exercise, you’ll step into the shoes of each of the IT admins to see how easy it is to set up a task flow in Microsoft Fabric.

-1. Click on workspace **ContosoSales...** and drag the **bar down** to view Taskflow feature tab.
+1. Click on workspace **<inject key= "WorkspaceName" enableCopy="false"/>** and drag the **bar down** to view Taskflow feature tab.

   <img src="media/41.png" width="800"/>

-2. Click on the **Select a predesigned task flow** ,
+2. Click on the **Select a predesigned task flow** button.

+>**Note:** If **Select a predesigned task flow** button is not visible, try to reduce the browser size to make it visible.

   <img src="media/42.png" width="800"/>